sdicgdev/svg-icon-guidelines/README.md

 *this is a work in progress*

-# Making the Switch to SVG
+# A Modern Guide To Using SVG Icons
 The writing has been on the wall for a couple of years by now: SVG is taking over the web.
 The SVG format solves a lot of problems, but does require learning some new techniques.
 The biggest stumbling block has always been spotty support in browsers, but those days are almost behind us.
 The #1 reason we should switch to SVG icons is to avoid browser-specific font-rendering issues without having to apply a bunch of hacky anti-aliasing and normalizing nonsense.
 SVG is not subject to any font-related hacks or effects.
 We don't have to worry about weird character mapping issues either.
 Yay!

 ##Not your Fathers' SVG